TheDansmod/financial-multiagent-rag/private_README.md

 15. Also installed `fastembed` for qdrant - it gave error saying it needs it
 16. I have run `python ingest.py` which has generated the persistent qdrant vector store
 17. I have run application: `chainlit run app.py -w` where `-w` helps perform automatic reload in case of code update
+18. I have also installed `pip install ruff hydra-core hydra_colorlog` as utilities to help with linting and formatting (ruff) and config setup (hydra) and colourful logging with hydra (colorlog)

 ## Steps taken - Advanced Project
 ### data download and understanding